University of Michigan Confirms Withheld Communication Between Timothy Lynch and Barbara McQuade Following Russia-Gate FBI Correspondence

 Exhibit.
 January 10, 2019 letter from Dr. Myria Petrou to Barbara McQuade requesting assistance and enclosing supporting materials; no response was received.

-Follow-Up Correspondence Regarding FBI File and FOIA Litigation
+Follow-Up Correspondence Regarding the FBI Russia-Gate File

 No response was received.